parsingphase/beerbot/README.md

 Tools for processing [Untappd Supporter](https://untappd.com/supporter) export data

+This is code documentation intended for technical users.
+General documentation can be found at [beerbot.phase.org](https://beerbot.phase.org) or in the [docs](docs) folder.

 #### imbibed.py

 Build a CSV of daily & weekly consumption from your Beer History JSON export.